schmittnieto/schmittnieto.github.io/_posts/2025-08-09-awesome-azure-local.md

 * Press Ctrl F to search within the page
 * Open links in a new tab to keep your place

-_Last updated: {{ page.last_modified_at | date: '%Y-%m-%d' }}.
-If you spot a gap or a broken link, open an issue or pull request in the GitHub repo [link](https://github.com/schmittnieto/awesome-azure-local/issues/new/choose)._
+_If you spot a gap or a broken link, open an issue or pull request in the GitHub repo [link](https://github.com/schmittnieto/awesome-azure-local/issues/new/choose)._

 <!-- AWESOMEAZURELOCAL:START -->